THE PEOPLE BEHIND THE WINE

 The day-to-day work in the vineyard and cellar is the responsibility of oenologist Matthieu Taunay who comes from the Loire region and has gained experience in renowned vineyards all over the world from Napa Valley to South Africa, from Châteauneuf du Pape to New Zealand.
 He has lived in Tuscany ever since the first harvest in 2008 and shares the Webers’ vision of producing first-class wines from southern Maremma.

 Born and raised in the heart of the Dolomites, Andreas Comploj, after his professional training, has gained numerous experiences both in Italy and abroad in the sports and food sector.
 His passion for quality wine soon led him to hold important positions in renowned Italian wineries.
-Today, thanks to his many years of experience as sales manager, he leads our sales and marketing department and manages both national and international sales.
+Today, thanks to his many years of experience, he is at the helm of our winery and and leads our national and international sales.

 MICHEL ROLLAND AND JEAN HOEFLIGER